GreenAlgorithms/GreenAlgorithms4HPC/README.md

+> [!NOTE]
+> __We are in the process of completely updating this tool (as part of a broader development of a new carbon monitoring dashboard), so please bear with us while we finalise this exciting new release!__ Of course, feel free to add issues here as these are accounted for in the new tool.

 # GA4HPC: Green Algorithms for High Performance Computing

 > :point_right: There are many different flabours of SLURM setups, so no doubt you'll find some bugs...